AudioBible/KJV/README.md

 ## Because that's what they(who do the will of the devil) make you out to be, a fool!

 ## WAKE UP!
 Don't let them trick you!
 You are special!
+Don't be some clown!

 ## These videos are here, to help you understand the word of God better!